-CLASSES Drawing and painting from the Figure.
+Drawing and painting from the Figure.
 For women, every morning, for men, every afternoon, and for women, Tuesday, Thursday and Saturday evenings, and for men, Monday, Wednesday, and Friday nights Drawing and painting from the Head.
-For men, Tuesday, Thursday and Saturday mornings; for women, Tuesday, Thursday and Saturday afternoons INSTRUCTORS Thomas P. Anshutz assisted by Daniel Garber Thomas P. Anshutz assisted by Joseph T. Pearson, Jr.
+For men, Tuesday, Thursday and Saturday mornings; for women, Tuesday, Thursday and Saturday afternoons THE LIFE AND HEAD COURSE

+CLASSES

+INSTRUCTORS

+Thomas P. Anshutz assisted by Daniel Garber

+Thomas P. Anshutz assisted by Joseph T. Pearson, Jr.

+[13]

+CLASSES

-[15] CLASSES Drawing and painting from Still Life.
-Monday, Wednesday, and Friday afternoons Drawing and painting from the Head.
-Criticism dates to be announced during the term Composition Perspective Lectures Anatomy Lectures Cecilia Beaux Henry R. Poore Frank Miles Day George McClellan, M.D.
+Drawing and painting from Still Life.
+Monday, Wednesday, and Friday afternoons

+Drawing and painting from the Head.

+Criticism dates to be announced during the term Composition Perspective Lectures Anatomy Lectures INSTRUCTORS Hugh H. Breckenridge assisted by Joseph T. Pearson, Jr. Cecilia Beaux Henry R. Poore Frank Miles Day George McClellan, M.D.